 - A. Secure roof sheathing perpendicular to framing member with ends staggered and sheet ends over firm bearing.
 Provide solid edge blocking between sheets.
 Secure to wood framing with nails of size and spacing shown on Drawings. - B. Secure wall sheathing with long dimension parallel to wall studs, with ends over firm bearing.
 Provide solid blocking at ends of sheets.
-Secure to wood framing with nails of size and spacing shown on Drawings. - C. Oriented strand board with laminated face shall be attached to wood with laminated face against wood framing.
+Secure to wood framing with nails of size and spacing shown on Drawings. - C. Secure floor sheathing perpendicular to framing members with ends staggered and sheet ends over firm bearing.
+Attach to framing with subfloor glue and drywall screws. - D. Oriented strand board with laminated face shall be attached to wood with laminated face against wood framing.